Commercial Real Estate Terms and Definitions

 Transit-oriented Development (TOD)

-Real estate projects that are built around transit to maximize access to shared transportation modes.
+Real estate projects that are built around public transport to maximize access to shared transportation modes.
 Typically, the TOD project is dense and walkable, and it includes a mix of uses such as residential, office, retail, hotel and entertainment.

-A lease agreement whereby the tenant pays taxes, maintenance and property insurance as well as all operating costs associated with the tenant’s occupancy, including personal property taxes, janitorial services and all utility costs.
-The landlord is responsible for the roof and the structure and sometimes the parking lot.
+A lease agreement whereby the tenant pays taxes, maintenance and property insurance as well as all operating costs associated with the tenant’s occupancy, including personal property taxes, janitorial services and utility costs.
+The landlord is typically responsible for the roof, HVAC, structure and sometimes the parking lot.
 (See Common Lease Types Matrix.)

 Trophy Building